nico22nguyen/python-demo/README.md

+# Note:
+For both of these projects, the user interface is not what it should be as a finished application.
+I was mostly focused on the functionality of the code than the usability as an app since I was the only one who was intended to use it, so please excuse the poor UI.

 # A*
 For A* Pathfinding, run A*.py
 - A pygame screen will pop up with a grid, and you can select a target, a start point, and set up any obstacles (in that order).